ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/personal logs/Eric/log.md

     </tr>
 </table>

-## Wednesday - June 19, 2024
+## Wednesday - June 26, 2024

 ### Timesheet
 ![Clockify Timesheet](./images/EricClockify%207.2.png)

 ### Cycle Review

-Not much to talk about for this cycle, it was just continuing on with the tasks we've been working on from the start of the week.
+During the meeting today we spent some time working on the testing framework.
+Automated testing finally works for Brendan but the rest of us are still having issues getting the tests to run.
+After that we figured out what the next few features we need to work on are, as the course/assignment features we've been working on are mostly finished.

 ### Current Tasks
-  * 1: Instructor Course Creation
+  * 1: Admin dashboard page
-  * 2: Instructor Course dashboard view
+  * 2: Playwright testing
-  * 3: Adding students to course
+  * 3: Pull requests and merging features from last week

 ### Progress Update: Wed-Fri
 <table>